 The combination of tea tree oil, baking soda, and arrowroot powder is an effective remedy for fungal infections such as athlete’s foot.
 The combination absorbs moisture which is highly effective, as the fungus thrives in damp and moist places.
-The tea tree oil also has antiseptic properties which help to fight the fungus, hence it a very popular remedy for fungus.
+The tea tree oil also has antiseptic properties that help to fight the fungus, hence it a very popular remedy for fungus.

 8. Fight with boils

 Dab tea tree oil diluted in almond oil in a cotton ball and apply to boils for relief from the redness, irritation, and pain.
 Its antibacterial and anti-inflammatory properties come into play to soothe and relieve the boils.